Ben Affleck’s Rehab Confession Hints That Jennifer Garner Divorce Is Still On?

 — ELLEUK (@ELLEUK) March 15, 2017

-Since that announcement from People, TMZ reported that their sources said that he divorce is still very much on.
+Since that announcement from People, TMZ reported that their sources said that the divorce is still very much on.

 Ben Affleck Completes Stint In Rehab, Explains How Kids Impacted His Decision